Meta SaaS: Software and services

-Meta SaaS publishes software that provides SaaS management and aggregated utilization reporting providing a 360-degree view across all cloud applications, systems of record, and various financial tools.
-Meta SaaS displays the unified customer information in near-real-time to administrators at customer sites.
-Meta SaaS is used by businesses in various industries such as technology, healthcare, software, education, and others.
+Meta SaaS published software that provided SaaS management and aggregated utilization reporting providing a 360-degree view across all cloud applications, systems of record, and various financial tools.
+Meta SaaS displayed the unified customer information in near-real-time to administrators at customer sites.
+Meta SaaS was used by emerging businesses in various industries such as technology, finance, healthcare, education, and others.

-It offers features in the following areas: SaaS management, SaaS license optimization, and Shadow IT identification.
+It offered features in the following areas: SaaS management, SaaS license optimization, and Shadow IT identification.

-Meta SaaS integrates vendors including Salesforce, Box, Workday, Cisco, Zendesk, and others.
+Meta SaaS integrated vendors including Salesforce, Box, Workday, Cisco, Zendesk, and others.